 Special benefits, such as maternity, parental, sickness, compassionate care, and family caregiver benefits, are available to eligible self-employed individuals who register for EI coverage.

-For regular Employment Insurance benefits, self-employed workers must also register and pay premiums for at least 12 months before collecting benefits.
-They must have temporarily ceased operations due to reasons like shortage of work.
+Forย regular Employment Insurance benefits, self-employed workers must also register and pay premiums for at least 12 months before collecting benefits.
+They must have temporarily ceased operations due to a shortage of work.

 To access Employment Insurance unique benefits, self-employed persons must have earned at least $7,750 in insurable earnings in the last 52 weeks or since their last EI claim.
 Other eligibility criteria also apply.